 Though DoD’s guidance acknowledges that requests for equitable adjustment are no doubt forthcoming, it instructs agencies to consider them “on a case-by-case basis, in consideration of the particular circumstances of each contract, impacts realized from COVID-19, applicable law and regulations, and inclusive of any relief that may be authorized by laws enacted in response to this national emergency.”
 In other words, requests for equitable adjustment will still not be a sure thing.
 For this reason, we think that contractors should communicate frequently with their contracting officers and extensively document their COVID-19 related costs and delays, as doing so should help make any future claim easier to establish.

 Finally, DoD reminded its agencies of their new authority to modify contracts to reimburse contractors for paid leave if contractor employees are not able to access work sites or telework but otherwise needed to retain the employees to keep them in a ready state.
 Because this authority was only recently granted as part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act, implementing guidance is still being developed.

 Overall, DoD’s new guidance is a helpful reminder that we’re all in this together.
 “Both during and after the COVID-19 emergency,” DoD wrote, “contracting officers must work closely with our industry partners to ensure continuity of operations and mission effectiveness” while also maintaining the industrial base serving national security.

-If you have any questions about dealing with the impacts of COVID-19 on your federal contracts, please give me a call.
+If you have any questions about dealing with the impacts of COVID-19 on your federal contracts, please give us a call at 785-200-8919.
 In the meantime, stay healthy!